cwi-swat/lwb25-ql-rascal/README.md

 Now the IDE for QL is enabled, and you can open the example questionnaires in `examples`.

+Features:
+- Syntax highlighting
+- Hover jump-to-definition
+- Type checker with marking of errors and warnings
+- Compilation to HTML and JS

 ## QL: a DSL for Questionnaires